scriptscrypt/eth/README.md

 An interactive documentation for Ethers.js

 ## For development
-1. Install all the dependencies <br/>
-    `yarn` or `yarn install`
+1. Clone the repository and install all the dependencies <br/> `yarn` or `yarn install`
 2. Start the development server <br/>
     `yarn start`